 What To Do At The Top And Bottom of The Wall

 Place a penny or nickel in between the boards as you work to get equal spacing between each board.
 This spacing helps it to look more like true shiplap.
 I did have to rip a skinnier plank (less than 6 inches width) for the top to meet the ceiling and at the bottom to meet the baseboard.
 For this I used a circular saw.
 While I am not the best with a circular saw, it gets the job done.
-I have a Dewalt Cordless Circular Saw.
+Just use much caution, eye protection, and watch your hands.
+These circular saws can be very dangerous and if you are uncomfortable with it, best to get skilled help rather than risk injury!

 Some people choose to remove their baseboards and take the planking all the way down to the floor.
 While I think this looks really nice I was worried about drywall damage if I tried to pull off baseboards.
 So I left the baseboards in place and brought the plank wall down to meet it.